Hello, my name is Aysha Begum. Welcome to my site.

 My Current Work:

-I currently work as a Highly Specialist Clinical Psychologist registered with the Health & Care Professions Council (HCPC).
+I am a Highly Specialist Clinical Psychologist registered with the Health & Care Professions Council (HCPC).
 I also hold chartered registration and an associate fellowship with the British Psychological Society (BPS).
 I work across the age span and with all presenting difficulties.
 Whilst I am trained to fully understand mental health diagnoses, my approach to managing emotional and psychological distress is not to medicalise or diagnose but rather to facilitate a dialogue around this.

 I am also a Systemic (Family/Couples) Practitioner accredited by the Association of Family Therapy (AFT).
 I have specifically worked with children, adolescents, neurodevelopmental/learning difficulties and couples/families struggling with parenting and/or child mental health difficulties as well as difficulties within the couple and family relationships.

-I have 17 years of experience working in mental health.
+I have two decades worth of experience working in mental health.
 I initially started my career as a Psychiatric Epidemiologist whereby I worked extensively in ageing mental health and neurodegeneration and have presented at national and international conferences and have published extensively in peer reviewed journals.
 My clinical doctoral thesis in Neuropsychology focused specifically on Theory of Mind and Autism in adults.
-I am particularly interested in the overlap between early attachment and social communication disorders.
+I am currently the editor of the Attachment Journal: New directions in Psychotherapy and Relational Psychoanalysis.

 In my NHS role, I am one the co-facilitators of the Dialectic Behavioural Therapy (DBT) group for parents/couples and the clinical lead for the the Compassion Focused Therapy (CFT) group pathway.
 I also provide DBT and CFT on an individual basis.